Why Stories Matter

 There are some nights I lie awake wondering how I got here.

 Not how I physically got into bed (I’m a few years away from that) but how I became a father, a teacher, a writer.
 I watch the ceiling fan spin, listen to my wife snore and try to comprehend the facts of my life.

-I think (and hope) this normal for most people over the age of 30.
+I think (and hope) this normal for most people pushing 40 years old.

 It is in these late hours where stories prove their worth, where stories provide necessary reassurance and perspective.
 Maybe that’s why as children we desired to fall asleep to the comforting rhythms of a story.

 Our lives are just a collection of stories strung together like laundry on a line.
 Some stories are better than others.
 Some stories are fancy and meant to impress.
 Some are new– bright and vibrant.
 Some are faded and worn.
 Others were passed down–second hand stories that we adopted as our own.
 Some stories never get old and fit just right.